DyogenIBENS/LibsDyogen/README.md

 2. Get the latest tag name ``latestTag=$(git describe --tags `git rev-list --tags --max-count=1`)``
 3. Checkout the latest tag: `git checkout $latestTag`

-Otherwise you can
+After `git fetch --tags`, you can also switch to any anterior tagged version
 1. List all tagged versions: `git tag -l`
-2. Checkout the version you want: `git checkout <tagName>`
+2. Checkout to the version you want: `git checkout <tagName>`

 ## Contributing
 If you want to contribute to this deposit please